SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Evaluation

 For each service to be analyzed, we have two parameters to scope the analysis: (1) {\em time budget} ($B$) to run the analysis and (2) {\em sequence length} ($N$) of events to explore.
 With longer time and length, the fuzzer consumes more resources and has a greater chance of identifying \SPIsShort.
 However, longer sequence lengths also increase the search space.
-We configure {\systemname} to find a sequence of events with lengths $N$=1, 50, 100, 250, 500, 1000, and 2000.
-For each $N$, we allocate a budget $B$ of 1 hour to analyze each service.
-Given these parameters, the fuzzer runs and reports the smallest N, where the cost of handling the last event exceeds the threshold, or NULL if no such event was found.
-We use offline profiles with normal event sequences to pick the threshold of $t^{ONOS}_{\max}$=2059 instructions for ONOS and $t^{ODL}_{\max}$=31280 for OpenDaylight, as described in \Section\ref{sec:impl:threshold}.
+We configure {\systemname} to find a sequence of events with lengths $N$=1, 100, 250, 500, 1000, and 2500.